 RULE 29.
-L1
+L.

-29.1 Applicable valuations L1
+29.1 Applicable valuations L.

 Note on Rule 29.1

 Valuations solely in financial statements L2

 29.2 Requirement for valuation report L2

 Note on Rule 29.2

 Where it is not possible to obtain a valuation

 report within the required timeframe L2

 29.3 The valuer L2

-29.4 The valuation report L3
+29.4 The valuation report Ľ

 Notes on Rule 29.4

-1. Valuation standards L4
+Valuation standards L۷

-2. Basis of valuation L4
+2. Basis of valuation L۷

 3. Development land L4

 4. Representative sample of a portfolio of assets L4

-29.5 No material difference statement L5
+29.5 No material difference statement L

-29.6 Potential tax liability L5
+29.6 Potential tax liability L

-29.7 Profit forecasts L5
+29.7 Profit forecasts L

-29.8 Valuation of another party's assets L5
+29.8 Valuation of another party's assets L!

-SECTION M. DISTRIBUTION OF DOCUMENTATION DURING AN OFFER

 RULE 30.
+M. DISTRIBUTION OF DOCUMENTATION DURING AN OFF M -

+A

+30.1 Announcements to be published via a RIS Note on Rule 30.1 M

+Unquoted public companies and relevant private

+companies M 2

+30.2 Method of publication of documents, announcements and

+information M

+Note on Rule 30.2 N 40

+Forms M2

+30.3 Right to receive copies of documents, announcements M2

+30.4 and information in hard copy form

+Making documents, announcements and information

+Making documents, announcements and information available to shareholders, persons with information

+Making documents, announcements and information available to shareholders, persons with information rights and employee representatives (or employees) М

-M1 30.1 Announcements to be published via a RIS M1 30.2 Method of publication of documents, announcements and information Note on Rule 30.2 Forms M1 M1 30.3 Right to receive copies of documents, announcements and information in hard copy form M2 30.4 Making documents, announcements and information available to shareholders, persons with information rights and employee representatives (or employees) Note on Rule 30.4 Shareholders, persons with information rights and employee representatives (or employees) outside the UK, M3 the Channel Islands and the Isle of Man М3 30.5 Distribution of documents, announcements and information to the panel and other parties to an offer Note on Rule 30.5 M4 Information incorporated by reference M5
+Making documents, announcements and information available to shareholders, persons with information rights and employee representatives (or employees) Note on Rule 30.4 M

+Making documents, announcements and information available to shareholders, persons with information rights and employee representatives (or employees) Note on Rule 30.4 Shareholders, persons with information rights and M
-SECTION N. OFFER TIMETABLE AND REVISION

-TIMING OF THE OFFER N1

-First closing date N1

-Further closing dates to be specified N1

-No obligation to extend N1

-Offer to remain open for 14 days after unconditional as to

-acceptances N1

-No extension statements N1

-- NO

-N2 N2

-N2

-4. Rule 31.9 announcements N3

-Final day rule (fulfilment of acceptance condition, timing

-and announcement) N3

-Notes on Rule 31.6

-1. Consequential changes to the offer timetable N4

-N4

-N14

-N4 N4

-N5

-140

-on the final closing date N5

-Time for fulfilment of all other conditions N5

-Notes on Rule 31.7

-1. The effect of lapsing N5

-N6

-N6

-NG

-N6

-N6

-Return of documents of title N6

-REVISION N7

-Publication of revised offer document N7

-Notes on Rule 32.1

-N7

-, N8 N8

-• N8

-N8
+Making documents, announcements and information available to shareholders, persons with information rights and employee representatives (or employees) Note on Rule 30.4 M:

-First closing date Further closing dates to be specified No obligation to extend Offer to remain open for 14 days after unconditional as to acceptances No extension statements Notes on Rule 31.5 1.
-Reservation of the right to set a no extension statement aside 2.
-Wholly exceptional circumstances 3.
-Competitive situations 4.
-Rule 31.9 announcements Final day rule (fulfilment of acceptance condition, timing and announcement) Notes on Rule 31.6 1.
-Consequential changes to the offer timetable 2.
-Timetable for competing firm offers 3.
-No extension under Rule 31.6(a)(ii) after "Day 46" of a competing firm offer 4.
-Extension of "Day 60" after "Day 46" 5.
-The CMA and the European Commission 6.
-Where a Code matter remains outstanding on the final closing date Time for fulfilment of all other conditions Notes on Rule 31.7 1.
-The effect of lapsing 2.
-Extensions Offeree company announcements after Day 39 Return of documents of title REVISION Publication of revised offer document Notes on Rule 32.1 1.
-Announcements which may increase the value of an offer 2.
-When revision is not permissible 4.
-Triggering Rule 9
+30.5 Distribution of documents, announcements and information to the Panel and other parties to an offer M4 Note on Rule 30.5 Information incorporated by reference M5 SECTION N N. OFFER TIMETABLE AND REVISION RULE 31.
+TIMING OF THE OFFER N1 31.1 Day 60 and the unconditional date N1 31.2 Period for which the offer must remain open for acceptance e N1 31.3 Extensions to Day 60 Notes on Rule 31.3 N1 Timetable for competing firm offers Day 46 N2 N2 31.4 Suspension of offer timetable if an official authorisation or regulatory clearance remains outstanding Note on Rule 31.4 Competing offers N2 N3 31.5 Acceleration statements N3 31.3 Notes on Rule 31.5 1.
+Reservation of the right to set an acceleration statement aside 2.
+Competitive situations N4 N4 3.
+Rule 31.8 announcements N4 31.6 Acceptance condition invocation notice Note on Rule 31.6 Prohibition on concurrent notices N5 N5 31.7 Procedural matters on the unconditional date Note on Rule 31.7 Where a Code matter remains outstanding on the N6 unconditional date N6 31.8 Offeree company announcements after Day 39 N7 31.9 Settlement of consideration Note on Rule 31.9 N7 Extensions N7 31.10 Return of documents of title N7 RULE 32.
+REVISION N8 32.1 Publication of revised offer document Notes on Rule 32.1 1.
+Announcements which may increase the value N8 of an offer N9 2.
+When revision is required N9 3.
+When revision is not permissible N9 4.
+Triggering Rule 9 N9

+N9